Tommy’s Chili (Copycat)

 Prep Time 15 minutes

-Tommy’s Chili (Copycat) is a spot on recreation of the signature beef chili that has had Los Angeles natives hooked on Tommy’s Original for over 70 years!
+This chili is a spot-on recreation of the signature beef chili that has had Los Angeles natives hooked on Tommy’s Original for over 70 years!

-Part of the reason we love Copycat Recipes is that we can recreate our favorite foods from growing up, like Pioneer Chicken, that you simply can’t get outside of their landmark Los Angeles locations.
+Part of the reason we love Copycat Recipes is that we can recreate our favorite foods from growing up.
+Pioneer Chicken and In-N-Out Animal Style Fries are two of my favorite nostalgic recipes from my childhood!

 Since 1946, Tommy’s Original Burgers has been iconic fast food for Southern Californians.
 I grew up ordering from their simple menu, enjoying signature burgers and fries made with quality ingredients.
 Nothing is more iconic and nostalgic to me than their mouth-watering Tommy’s Chili.